NeverDecaf/Alastore/README.md

 You can double-click the "header" of any series to watch the latest (unwatched) episode.
 You can also expand a series if you want to rewatch older episodes.

 Closing the main window will simply minimize it to tray.
 Double-click the icon to bring it back.
-Alastore is meant to run in the background and sit in your tray at all times.
-You can run it on startup with the -q switch to have it start minimized to tray.
+Alastore is meant to run in the background and sit in your tray.

 If you want to use a custom or alternative color scheme place alastore_theme.ini in the same folder as Alastore.exe and edit the colors as you see fit.
 Several sample themes are available in this repo, simply rename them to alastore_theme.ini to use them.